Online SafetyPlease click on the download button to download more information

-Do you or your children have:
+Do you, or your child, have:

-If you do not wish for your child to be able to access any inappropriate content online, please ensure that their computers, laptops and other devices with internet access are all fitted with parental controls.
+If you do not wish for your child to be able to access any inappropriate content online, please ensure that their TVs, computers, laptops and other devices with internet access are all fitted with parental controls.
 Please remember to consider other relatives where your child may access the internet!

 You can find free downloadable versions online or you can contact your internet service provider (such as BT, Talk Talk, Sky) for more information.